-On behalf of the American Supply Association (ASA), the International Association of Plumbing and Mechanical Officials (IAPMO), NSF, and the Water Quality Association (WQA), we want to thank you for your sponsorship of HB 1123.
-Your bill is very timely and will greatly assist efforts to get the lead out of schools - protecting students and faculty alike.
+On behalf of the Water Quality Association (WQA), Pacific Water Quality Association (PWQA), American Supply Association (ASA), the International Association of Plumbing and Mechanical Officials (IAPMO), and NSF, we want to acknowledge your sponsorship of AB 1851 and its importance in addressing lead contamination in schools, a crucial matter for the safety of students and faculty alike.

 When addressing water quality issues in legislation, our industry has two important recommendations which are enumerated below.
-Our organizations support HB 1123 with the request that the following sections be amended, and the proposed language included.
+Our organizations aim to provide technical input to refine certain aspects of the legislation and request that the following sections be amended, and the proposed language included.

-First, we recommend that this legislation be amended to require third-party certification of drinking water treatment devices, fixtures, and components.
+First, we recommend that this legislation be amended to require third-party certification of drinking water treatment devices, fixtures or fittings, and components.
 Many water filtration systems claim to improve drinking water quality.
 However, not all products serve the same purpose; some remove only aesthetic impurities while others are certified to reduce the presence of harmful contaminants.
-Having an independent third-party certification mark on a product communicates compliance with voluntary and consensus performance standards, improves consumer confidence and helps eliminate concerns about the purchase and installation of non-complying products.
-This recommendation is aligned with the technical guidance issued by the EPA to reduce lead in drinking water in schools1.
+Having an independent third-party certification mark on a product communicates compliance with voluntary and consensus performance standards, improves consumer confidence, and helps eliminate concerns about the purchase and installation of noncomplying products.
+This recommendation is aligned with the technical guidance issued by the EPA to reduce lead in drinking water in schools.
+1

-Lastly, we recommend that this legislation be amended to reference the appropriate NSF/American National Standards Institute (NSF/ANSI) standards for drinking water treatment devices, including filters, fixtures, and components.
+Second, we recommend that this legislation be amended to reference the appropriate NSF/American National Standards Institute (NSF/ANSI) standards for drinking water treatment devices, including filters, fixtures or fittings, and components.
 There are currently no federal regulations establishing minimum requirements for the safety and performance of water filtration systems.
 However, there are voluntary consensus standards that are continually being updated to address emerging threats.
 When product requirements related to water treatment technologies or drinking water system components are placed into legislation, referencing the appropriate NSF/ANSI standard(s) and third-party certification requirements is vital in verifying these products work as intended.